cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

 <HighlightBox type="tip">

-For more details, take a look at the [Cosmos SDK documentation on errors when building modules](https://docs.cosmos.network/master/building-modules/errors.html).
+For more details take a look at the [Cosmos SDK documentation on errors when building modules](https://docs.cosmos.network/master/building-modules/errors.html).

 </HighlightBox>